aigrowthtools/aigrowthtools.github.io/_posts/2026-05-30-semrush-review-2026.md

 | **Affiliate Program** | ✅ $200/sale | ❌ No public program |
 | **Starting Price (Annual)** | $117.33/mo | ~$108/mo |

 **Verdict:** For affiliate bloggers and content marketers, Semrush is the stronger choice — the content tools, PPC intelligence, and AI Visibility tracking are features Ahrefs simply does not offer.
-For pure technical SEO and backlink analysis, Ahrefs has a slight edge. the 14-day free trial versus no trial at all makes Semrush significantly easier to evaluate before buying.
+For pure technical SEO and backlink analysis, Ahrefs has a slight edge.
+The 14-day free trial versus no trial at all makes Semrush significantly easier to evaluate before buying.

 ---